Science On A Sphere

 Free with admission

 Science On a Sphere is an amazing spherical display system that projects dynamic simulations of the Earth, its atmosphere, oceans and land.
 Simply put, it’s a global display system that uses computers and video projectors to display planetary data onto a 6-foot diameter sphere, analogous to a giant animated globe.

 It allows visitors to easily view and interpret global phenomena and is a great teaching tool to educate audiences – young and old – on environmental issues that impact our lives.

-Science On a Sphere is located inside the Wildlife Interpretive Gallery on the south side, or just to the left as you enter.
+Science On a Sphere is located inside the Wildlife Interpretive Gallery, the first building you’ll see as you enter the Zoo via the main gate.
+Once inside, it is just to the left.